hci-a-if-its-2019/final-project-mirislejen/usability_testing.md

 ### Participant 3:
 - User is a 22 years old Indonesian male
-- User never use Shopee
+- User never open Shopee on website
-- User study at Product Design Department ITS
+- User study at Informatics department ITS

 ### Participant 4:
 - User is a 20 years old Indonesian male